SARS CORONAVIRUS NUCLEOPROTEIN (N-TERM)

 - Recombinant protein manufactured in E. coli.

-- Contains Nucleocapsid core protein, 1-49 amino acids immunodominant regions, fused to GST-tag.
+- Contains Nucleocapsid core protein, 1-49 amino acids immunodominant regions.

-- For use in ELISA and other immunoassays.
+- Immunoreactive with sera from SARS-infected individuals.
+For use in ELISA and WB.

 Coronaviruses are species of virus belonging to the subfamily Coronavirinae in the family Coronaviridae, in the order Nidovirales.
 They are enveloped viruses with positive-stranded, capped, and polyadenylated RNA genomes ranging in size from 28 to 32 kb.
 Two-thirds of the viral genome starting from the 5’end encode replicase pro-teins, Rep1a and Rep1b, for the amplification of CoV RNA.
 Structural proteins, including spike (S), envelope (E), membrane (M),nucleocapsid (N), and several others with unknown functions, are also expressed (Lai et al., 1997).